nullthefirst/nullthefirst/README.md

 I live by a simple philosophy: _"To attain the way of strategy, you must study hard"_.

-> Currently focusing on Frontend and Blockchain programming.
+> Currently focusing on Fullstack and Blockchain programming.